operator-framework/olm-book/docs/what-is-an-operator.md

 ## Components:

+* CustomResourceDefinitions (CRD): it is a Kubernetes resource & allows you to define custom resources [CR](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#custom-resource).

-* Controller: Register the Custom Resource Definition and adds it to the Kubernetes API Schema, exposes a new API end-point for the CRD, added watchers for the namespace to observe, runs a process/loop i.e control loop for acting based on the desired change.
+* Controller: it acts on the core resources such as deployments, services or user-defined (custom).
+It uses CRD as an input and adds it to the Kubernetes API Schema, exposes a new API end-point, can watch and manipulate custom resources, and runs a process/loop i.e control loop for acting based on the desired change.

-* Watchers: Allows to observe the events for speific resources type.
+* Watchers: it gives an event interface for all changes (event types:- adds, removes updated, bookmark, and error) to resources.
+All object resource types are required to support consistent lists (called as ListWatch: list all events from the API server) and an incremental change notification feed called a [Watch](https://github.com/kubernetes/apimachinery/blob/master/pkg/watch/watch.go#L29).

 * Reconciler: Any modification to the CR is handled by the reconcilation loop.
 Requeue after conflict/error with an interval defined by the re-sync period.

 ## Classification based on deployment type
 * Namespace scoped